jdimpson/openvpn-client/README.md

     - Set environmental varable `LOCALSUBNET` to the LAN subnet where you container host is running, so that the proxy can talk to other devices on your local LAN, e.g. `-e LOCALSUBNET=192.168.68.0/24`
     - Then on any device on your local LAN, set the appropriate `https_proxy` environment variable or web browser proxy setting to `http://<your docker host name or IP>:8888/` (or whatever port you mapped to 8888 of the container)
     - e.g. `http_proxy=http://<docker host name or ip>:8888/ curl http://ipinfo.io/`
-    - See [http_proxy.sh-example](example-run/http_proxy.sh-example) as an example of how to set environment variables to use the proxy.
+    - See [http_proxy.sh-example](example-run/http_proxy.sh-example) as an example of how to set environment variables to use the proxy (and thus the VPN).
+    - See [ssh_config-example](example-run/ssh_config-example) as an example of how to set up an SSH client to use the proxy (and thus the VPN)
 - Use as a routable gateway for other containers
     - Make sure you give your running OpenVPN client container instance a name, e.g. `--name=openvpn`
     - Then start another container, using `--network=container:openvpn` to connect their network namespaces together.
 The secondary container(s) will use the routing table of the `openvpn` container, as managed by OpenVPN client.